-lodine - Seaweed/nori, kelp, green leafy vegetables, certain fruits (strawberries, prunes) contain small amounts, iodised salt, a direct supplement.
+lodine - Seaweed/nori, kelp, green leafy vegetables

 Omega Fatty Acids - Walnuts, linseeds (flaxseeds), chia seeds, rapeseed oil, hemp seeds.

 Now the stuff that requires a bit more thought is out of the way, let's quickly run through vegan sources of other main nutrients.